ayush-programer/tutorials/cpp/README.md

 * promise **methods** won't modify current object's state (place `const` keyword after method name and argument list, but before the body brackets)
 * disable modification of **member variables** after their initialization

+### `constexpr`

+Whenever all the information required to compute an expression is present at compile time, the compiler is compelled to do so if that expression is marked with `constexpr`.
+All `constexpr` expressions are `const` because they're always fixed at runtime.

+### `explicit`

+Explicit constructors instruct the compiler not to consider the constructor as a means for implicit conversion.

 ### `mutable`

 Permits modification of the class member declared `mutable` even if the containing object is declared `const`.